Molecular Notes: Practice

 Textbooks and online courses

 As discussed in Part 1, Sources are composed of concepts, context, and a thesis.
-The key distinction between books and textbooks (one can find/replace “textbook” with “online course” in this section since the principles are identical) is that textbooks focus far more on concepts and facts, whereas non-fiction books contain a core thesis.
+The key distinction between books and textbooks (one can find/replace “textbook” with “online course” in this section since the principles are identical) is that textbooks focus far more on concepts and facts, whereas non-fiction books contain a core thesis and supporting examples.
 Thus I expect a textbook to result in far more Atoms than a non-fiction book.